mui/material-ui/docs/pages/blog/2023-material-ui-v6-and-beyond.md

 ## From design to development

 In addition to the updates to the Reactly library, we've also been working on a long-requested Figma plug-in to help bridge the gap between designers and developers using Material UI.
-We're getting super close to a first release. and it is, for now, custom-tailored to work nicely along the [Material UI Design Kits](/material-ui/getting-started/design-resources/).
+We're getting super close to a first release, and it is, for now, custom-tailored to work nicely along the [Material UI Design Kits](/material-ui/getting-started/design-resources/).

 <img alt="A screenshot of Figma together with the MUI Connect plug-in running on the side, doing customziations to the Material UI Switch component." src="/static/blog/2023-material-ui-v6-and-beyond/connect.jpg" width="1200" height="600" loading="lazy" />